-CIRM will fund direct project costs of up to \$500,000 per award to achieve a candidate that is a diagnostic, a medical device or a tool; or up to \$900,000 per award to achieve a candidate that is a therapeutic.
-Direct project costs must be adequately justified and are subject to adjustment prior to the issuance of an award based on assessments by the Grants Working group (GWG), the CIRM team, or by the Application Review Subcommittee of CIRM's Governing Board.
-The proposed project period must not exceed 2 years.
+CIRM will fund total project costs of up to \$250,000 per award to achieve a candidate that is a therapeutic, diagnostic, a medical device or a tool.
+Project costs must be adequately justified and are subject to adjustment prior to the issuance of an award based on assessments by the Grants Working group (GWG), the CIRM team, or by the Application Review Subcommittee of CIRM's Governing Board.
+The proposed project period must not exceed 1 year.

-&lt;sup>1 Under Proposition 71, stem cells are "capable of self-renewal and have broad potential to differentiate into multiple adult cell types."
+1 Under Proposition 71, stem cells are "capable of self-renewal and have broad potential to differentiate into multiple adult cell types."

-&lt;sup>2 Under Proposition 71, progenitor cells are "multipotent or precursor cells that are partially differentiated, but retain the ability to divide and give rise to differentiated cells."
+2 Under Proposition 71, progenitor cells are "multipotent or precursor cells that are partially differentiated, but retain the ability to divide and give rise to differentiated cells."
 Progenitor cells may include directly reprogrammed cells if they meet the criteria in the above definition.